makaveli006/ecommerce-application-ROR/README.md

+If any error occurs related to line ending in WSL follow below step (Converting All Files in a Folder to Unix Format)
+1. sudo apt install dos2unix
+2. find . -type f -exec dos2unix {} +

 I created the application using command "rails new ecommerce-application-ROR --css=tailwind"

 # I WOULD SUGGEST INSTALL BOTH ENVIRONMENT IN WINDOWS AND WSL!!!!!!!!!!!!